rancher/docs/content/rancher/v2.x/en/cluster-admin/projects-and-namespaces/_index.md

 ## Projects

-_Projects_ are organizational objects introduced in Rancher that ease the administrative burden of your cluster.
-You can use projects to support multi-tenancy.
+A project is a group of multiple [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) and access control policies within a cluster.
+A project is a concept introduced by Rancher, not Kubernetes, which allows you manage multiple namespaces as a group and perform Kubernetes operations in them.
+The Rancher UI provides features for [project administration]({{<baseurl>}}/rancher/v2.x/en/project-admin/) and for [managing applications within projects.]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/)

-Projects provide an extra level of organization in your Kubernetes clusters beyond [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 In terms of hierarchy:

-- Clusters contain projects.
+- Clusters contain projects
-- Projects contain namespaces.
+- Projects contain namespaces

-Within Rancher, projects allow you to manage multiple namespaces as a single entity.
-In the base version of Kubernetes, which does not include projects, features like role-based access rights or cluster resources are assigned to individual namespaces.
-In clusters where multiple namespaces require the same set of access rights, assigning these rights to each individual namespace can become tedious.
-Even though all namespaces require the same rights, there's no way to apply those rights to all of your namespaces in a single action.
-You'd have to repetitively assign these rights to each namespace!
+You can use projects to support multi-tenancy, so that a team can access a project within a cluster without having access to other projects in the same cluster.

-Rancher projects resolve this issue by allowing you to apply resources and access rights at the project level.
-Each namespace in the project then inherits these resources and policies, so you only have to assign them to the project once, rather than assigning them to each namespace.
+In the base version of Kubernetes, features like role-based access rights or cluster resources are assigned to individual namespaces.
+A project allows you to save time by giving an individual or a team acess to multiple namespaces simultaneously.

 You can use projects to perform actions like: